 by Australians affected by cancer.
 We provide vital support when they need it most to help make every stage of their cancer journey easier.

-Funds raised through The Longest Day enabled Cancer Council Victoria to provide training and devices for Victorian GP’s to better detect skin cancer earlier and more reliably.
+Funds raised through The Longest Day enabled Cancer Council Victoria to provide dermoscopy training and devices for Victorian GP’s to better detect skin cancer earlier and more reliably.

 76 dermatoscopes – handheld skin microscopes – were provided to GPs for the early detection of skin cancer, particularly in regional areas where there is a lack of dermatologists.
 With these dermatoscopes and proper training, these doctors have been able to find melanomas at an earlier stage and with fewer excisions, which means more lives can be saved without invasive treatments or hospital visits.